Disability and Unemployment – The Vicious Cycle Must be Broken.

 As soon as she said those words, his face dropped and the shine left his eyes.
 “Okay, I guess.”

-She applauded him for keeping his mind open and proceeded to list all the transferable skills he can mention on his resume.
+She applauded him for keeping his mind open and proceeded to list all the transferable skills he could mention on his resume.
 But it was obvious that he had long stopped listening.

-Although the conversation surrounding disability has improved significantly in recent decades, it still remains largely one sided.
-People of disability initiate conversations and tackle issues of accessibility and workplace prejudice while society passively listens.
+Although the conversation surrounding disability has improved significantly in recent decades, it still remains largely one-sided.
+People with disability initiate conversations and tackle issues of accessibility and workplace prejudice while society passively listens.
 Fortunately, an agreement is reached but not a solution.
-Space and policies are created, but it is less about the bureaucratic standards than it is about integration, understanding and acceptance.
-Simply put, people of disability are increasingly herded into a bubble, albeit roomy, that remains marginalized and stigmatized.
+Space and policies are created, but it is less about the bureaucratic standards than it is about integration, understanding, and acceptance.
+Simply put, people with disability are increasingly herded into a bubble, albeit roomy, that remains marginalized and stigmatized.
 One only has to witness the flush of panic on a server’s face when greeted by a differently abled individual to understand.
-The awkward pauses and stammering is a true testimony of how ill-prepared abled people are to interact with persons of disability.
-Here, it is not a matter of more government issued training, but of showing empathy and practicing patience.
+The awkward pauses and stammering are a true testimony of how ill-prepared abled people are to interact with persons of disability.
+Here, it is not a matter of more government-issued training, but of showing empathy and practicing patience.

-It is no surprise, given such grim results, that people of disability become discouraged, remain unemployed and give up.
+It is no surprise, given such grim results, that people with disability become discouraged, remain unemployed, and give up.
 What’s more?
-Their oppression and hardships affect families, communities and the society at large.
+Their oppression and hardships affect families, communities, and the society at large.
 With a significant chunk of the workforce rejected due to manageable physical and/or developmental restrictions, the economy sputters.
-There is a void of the dead loss variety when useful talents, skills and passions are undervalued and wasted.
+There is a void of the dead loss variety when useful talents, skills, and passions are undervalued and wasted.

 Such is the vicious cycle of disability and unemployment.
 And the designated role of the Walmart greeter is far from enough to remedy the situation.

 The challenge of disability is not individual or specific to a small, closed community, but a complex national topic to be addressed with empathy and mindfulness.
 Integration of people of disability must extend beyond policies and regulations of the workforce and expand into every aspect of society.
-It is public as much as it is personal, affecting others as much as ourselves; just as an after school worker discovers joy in his work as the children finds joy in his compassion and patience.
+It is public as much as it is personal, affecting others as much as ourselves; just as an after-school worker discovers joy in his work the children find joy in his compassion and patience.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits